jakopako/croncert-config/README.md

 1. **Update the generated configuration accordingly**

-   First, to get a feeling what data would be extracted with the previously generated configuration run `./goskyr`.
+   First, to get a feeling what data would be extracted with the previously generated configuration run `goskyr`.
 In our case, this should print a number of json items containing concert info.
 Now that you have an idea of what data is scraped with the current configuration, we need to adapt a few things for this specific use case.

    1. Field names